 As a musician, it’s super important to be in the know about music licensing fees.
-This guide will teach you everything you need to know, and could really save you a hefty fine or court case!
+This guide will teach you everything you need to know, and could save you a hefty fine or court case!
 It’s okay, you can thank us later.

 Just 17% had licenses for playing music publicly.
-Many owners and employees incorrectly believe that their personal Spotify or Apple Music account can be used for background music.
+Many owners and employees incorrectly believe that their personal Spotify or Apple Music accounts can be used for background music.
 Without it constituting a “public performance”.

 The legal requirements are clear.
 But there’s a lot to break down when it comes to music licensing fees.

-Firstly, in this article we’ll be breaking down music licensing fees (UK), streaming music licensing fees and how YouTube music license fees work.
+Firstly, in this article we’ll be breaking down music licensing fees (UK), streaming music licensing fees, and how YouTube music license fees work.

 Lastly, we will also be clarifying who is responsible for paying music licensing fees.
 Teaching you everything you need to know.